 Based on a survey done by Business Wire, 56% of consumers used digital wallets in 2022.
 It is believed that these payment methods can give better insights into consumers’ behavior while offering simplicity and speed.

 Let’s have a look.

-- Google Pay enables its users to add cards to the account and make payments online and in stores with Android devices.
+- Google Pay enables users to add cards to their account and make payments online and in stores with Android devices.

 - Amazon Pay allows using virtual cards for online shopping on their platform as well as on external websites.
 With Amazon Pay, you can even make payments with Alexa, as the system uses voice recognition.

 - Samsung Pay enables Samsung device owners to easily create a digital wallet and add cards by taking a picture of them.
 On top of that, it offers a cashback program to get extra rewards for purchases.

 - PayPal uses connected mobile banking tools to store cards and bank accounts in a digital wallet, manage household bills, and even buy, sell, and hold cryptocurrencies.